jsquaredosquared/PyRegexBuilder/README.md

 > Build regular expressions swiftly in Python.

-PyRegexBuilder allows you to build regular expressions using a DSL inspired by [Swift RegexBuilder](https://developer.apple.com/documentation/regexbuilder).
+PyRegexBuilder allows you to build regular expressions using a DSL similar to that of [Swift RegexBuilder](https://developer.apple.com/documentation/regexbuilder).

 ## See also